 Sensory stories are an excellent motivating tool for encouraging alternative communication systems. non-verbal, early communication skills, Makaton, BSL, body sign, choose boards, and to facilitate PECS exchanges.
 The story props back up the spoken word so can help build the confidence of speakers with speech impediments.

 Additional learning is enhanced through the development of turn taking skills, building tolerance, attention skills and sharing.
-Other learning outcomes are the skills of shared attention, increased engagement, achievement of learning targets, reduction in unwanted behaviours, social interaction and helping individuals to overcome any personal barriers through a safe environment.
+Other learning outcomes are the skills of shared attention, increased engagement, achievement of learning targets, social interaction and helping individuals to overcome any personal barriers through a safe environment.

 We use sequences in our daily life from brushing our teeth to making a sandwich or following a recipe.
 Story sequencing is recognising the order of events with a beginning a middle and an end.
 Teaching these skills of organising information and ideas develops the students' ability to comprehend a story they have listened to and helps with problem solving skills.
 It teaches also transition words first, second, last.

 At the end of the story, label 3 boxes or trays ‘Beginning’, ‘Middle’ and ‘End’, '1st, ‘2nd, ‘3rd, '1st' 'Next' 'Last' or ‘1’, ‘2’, ‘3’.